Gouidas/konnekta-assignment_2_react/README.md

 - `SelectInput`: Manages the input box functionality, allowing users to filter options and control the opening/closing of the dropdown.
 - `SelectOptions`: Responsible for rendering the dropdown options and managing their selection state.
 - `SelectedItems`: Utilized for displaying the items that the user has selected from the dropdown.
+- `NoData`: This component is responsible for rendering a "No data" message along with an associated image when there are no options to display in the dropdown list.
+This is typically used when all options have been filtered out by the user or if the provided option list is empty..
+- `Option`: This component represents a single selectable option in the dropdown list.
+It handles displaying the value of the option and applying a "selected" style if the option is currently selected.
+It also manages the onClick event for selecting or deselecting the option.
+- `ClearButton`: This is a reusable button component that calls a passed-in
+- `clearSelected `: This is a reusable button component that calls a passed-in clearSelected function when clicked.
+In the context of this dropdown, it is used to clear all currently selected items.
+- `LoadingScreen `: Displays a loading message while data is being fetched from the API.

 ### Custom Hooks